symfony/symfony-docs/guides/service_container.rst

 As an added bonus, the ``Mailer`` service is only created once and the same instance is returned each time you ask for the service.
-This is almost always the behavior you'll need (it's more flexible and performant), but we'll learn later how you can configure a service that has multiple instances.
+This is almost always the behavior you'll need (it's more flexible and powerful), but we'll learn later how you can configure a service that has multiple instances.

 Service Parameters